Survey says most lower-level workers don’t feel empowered to innovate

 • While this is true of both full-time (70 percent) and part-time (63 percent) workers, a greater percentage of PT workers (35 percent) would prefer the job with more innovation time as compared to their FT counterparts (28%).

 The survey was conducted as part of Fast Company’s inaugural edition of Best Workplaces for Innovators.
-Created in partnership with Accenture, the full list of 50 winning companies appears in the magazine’s September issue.
+Developed in collaboration with Accenture, the full list of 50 winning companies appears in the magazine’s September issue.